michaelgaultjr/dev-cms/README.md

     This is my website content
 ```

+You can use any other storage format by creating an implementation of the `PageStore` interface and setting an instance of it to `pageStore` in the `app.state` record.

 ### Plugins

 Plugins can be created by creating a folder in `plugins` with a `plugin.json`, and `plugin.ts` file, example: